Welcome to the English Department at Moorpark College

 Resources for Students

-The search is on for the best writing student writing of 2020-2021.
+The search is on for the best writing student writing of 2023-2024.
 This contest is open to all classes at Moorpark College.
 The English Department awards prizes for Expository/First-Person Narrative Writing, Literary Analysis (analytical study of a work of fiction), Critical Analysis (analytical study of a work of non-fiction), and Research.
 Nominated essays will also be considered for publication in the Moorpark College Student Essay Anthology.
 We strongly encourage essay submissions from fields other than English as well.
-Here are the details
+Here are the details:

-Deadline: Noon, March 18, 2021, but undertake these steps now! |
+Deadline: Noon, Monday, December 16, 2024, but undertake these steps now! |

 Sage Publications, an independent international publisher of journals, books, and electronic media located in the Conejo Valley, generously supports the Student Writing Awards with an annual grant of $1,000, which is divided among winning entries.